Home

 Welcome to the Barbados Travel Guide here at The Caribbean Amphibian.
 Here you will find everything you need to know about traveling to Barbados.

-The Caribbean island of Barbados, located just east of the Caribbean Sea is one of the very few islands featured on the Caribbean Amphibian that does not have a coast that borders the crystal clear azul waters of the Caribbean Sea.
 Barbados is a southern Caribbean island that is part of the Lesser Antilles.
 This Caribbean island is the farthest east of the Caribbean islands, and has a land area 431 square kilometers (roughly 2.5 times the size of the US capital of Washington, DC).

 One thing that is prevalent in the Barbados Travel Guide is that Barbados is well developed, prosperous, relaxing and friendly.